 Register now and grab your free ultimate anatomy study guide!

-Anatomy, function and definition of the hard palate.
+Anatomy and function of the hard palate.

 Hello there!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the hard palate.
 The hard palate is the anterior bony subsection of the palate that comprises approximately two-thirds of the mouth.
 The anterior portion is bordered anteriorly and laterally by the maxillary teeth.
 Superiorly, it is covered by the respiratory epithelium of the nasal cavity and inferiorly by the masticatory epithelium of the oral cavity.
 Posteriorly, the hard palate is connected to the soft palate which is a purely muscular structure.

 The function of the hard palate is both feeding and speech.
 Before modern surgeries were developed, infants with defective palates couldn't suckle and would often die.
 The hard palate creates a vacuum which forces the liquid into the mouth so that it can be ingested in both adults and infants.
 It is also essential, along with the tongue, to create certain phonetic sounds.
 The hard palate separates the oral and nasal cavities bordering the oral cavity superiorly and forming the roof of the mouth and the nasal cavity inferiorly which define its floor.

 The bony structure of the hard palate is comprised of three cranial bones: the maxilla and the paired palatine bones.
 Anteriorly, the palatine process of the maxilla covers the area between the two sides of the maxillary dental arch until it meets the two horizontal palatine processes posteriorly.
 These processes are fused down the midline as the two embryonic palatine shelves of the maxilla.